-Brìghde stopped cold, shivers running down her spine.
+Brìghde did not stop walking, but shivers ran down her spine.
 It was said in a whisper, in sing-song French.
-It sounded like a curse, but instead of panicking, she simply raised her hand with the middle finger up prominently and kept walking.
+It sounded like a curse, but instead of panicking, she simply raised her hand with the middle finger up prominently.

 Brìghde smirked at the witch’s gasp of outrage.

 There were advantages to having grown up with six brothers.